potato-dv/Second-Lacasa-Hotel/README.md

 - User registration and login
 - Room selection and booking
 - Multi-step booking process (Guest Info, Stay Details, Payment)
+- User dashboard for Viewing their Bookings/Information also can update their information
 - Admin dashboard for managing bookings
 - Responsive design for all devices
 - Component-based structure for scalability